kcavagnolo/knx-covid/README.md

 ## Defining Knoxville Metro

 Before making an estimate, let us first define what data interests us.
 In this case, consider the Knoxville metro area as all locations within a 30 minute or 60 minute drive time, aka, the catchment area.
-[See details on this map.](https://www.kcavagnolo.com/knx-covid/) The isochrone you see on the map (green overlay) covers several counties (orange outlines; click for name) and the associated hospitals (pink points).
-The blue dashed line indicates the Hospital Referral Region defined by the [Center for Medicare & Medicaid Services (CMS)](https://www.cms.gov/) and is provided as a reference point to validate regional coverage for healthcare centered on Knoxville.
+[See details on this map.](https://www.kcavagnolo.com/knx-covid/) The isochrone you see on the map (green overlay) covers several counties (orange outlines; click for a name) and the associated hospitals (pink points).

 ## Projections